henryhawke/mcp-titan/README.md

 ---

-## What is HOPE?
+## What is MCP-TITAN??

 Think about how **you** remember things:
 - 💭 **Short-term memory** - What you heard 5 seconds ago
 - 📝 **Long-term memory** - Important facts you recall later
 - 🗄️ **Deep storage** - Things you "just know" from years ago

-**HOPE** (Hierarchical Online Persistent Encoding) gives AI this same ability.
+**HOPE** (Hierarchical Online Persistent Encoding) is the second generation of TITAN and gives AI this same ability.
 Instead of forgetting everything after each conversation, it builds up knowledge like a human brain.

 ### The Problem HOPE Solves